The .club Club

 Inside and outside of tech the world is rife with cult leaders who lack the gene for humility - bullies who inspire and encourage cruelty in their followers to no end other nihilism.

-At a certain genetic equilibrium, NPD is evolutionarily adaptive.
+At a certain genetic equilibrium, NPD is evolutionarily adaptive, so these people are out there.
 But in tech we’ve grown a tendency to see it as useful rather than parasitic.
 The industry believes in assholes.

 Valuing others around you should not be a radical act, but that’s where things are unfortunately.